 S-101 uses the S-100 profile of ISO/IEC 8211 (refer to S-100 Part 10A) to encapsulate data.
 This Annex specifies the interchange format to facilitate the moving of files containing data records between computer systems.
 It defines a specific structure which can be used to transmit files containing data type and data structures specific to S-101.

-Dataset files
+Dataset Files